1587/speaking-exam/tmp.md

 ```

 ### 2.5 part5（11）(60)
-你认为在就职一份新工作时   work hard willingness 还是colleague communicate well更重要？-努力工作的意识和跟人相处、协作能力哪个更重要
+你认为在就职一份新工作时   work hard willingness 还是 colleague communicate well更重要？-努力工作的意识和跟人相处、协作能力哪个更重要

 My answer1:

 ```
 I think colleague communicate well is the most important. there are some reasons as follows:

-Firstly, good communication enable us to express our views clearly, and share out views with our colleagues.
+Firstly, good communication enable us to express our views clearly, and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to think about other one's views, it very important for our work.
+Secondly, good communication enable us to think about other people's points of view, we can find our misstakes, which could be a risk of our project failture.  it is very important for our work.

 Finally, good communication can make team members feel better, which can makes our work efficiently.
+We don't blame each other, we don't fight.
+Teams are more likely to succeed.

+(Last week, for example, two of my co-workers didn't communicate well, they communicated over and over, and their attention was focused on who was causing the problem;
+A said that B did not follow the process, and B said that A did not have the execution capability.
+In the end, the problem was not resolved.)

 The above reasons are why I think colleague communicate well is the most important.
 ```